What are wildlife rangers?

 What threats do wildlife rangers face in their work?

 One of the most dangerous parts of a ranger’s job is the reality that they are up against well-organized criminal syndicates.
-Rangers may become outnumbered by poachers on the ground or lack self-defense methods.
-Over 66% of rangers in Africa reported that they had been attacked by poachers.
+Rangers may become outnumbered by poachers on the ground or lack self-defence methods.
+More than 66% of rangers in Africa reported that they had been attacked by poachers.

 In addition to dealing with wild animals, rangers also face harsh, unforgiving landscapes, dangerous equipment like barbed snares, extreme temperatures, severe weather, limited communication, and all the other risks associated with working—and sometimes sleeping—in the wilderness.

-Patrols also can take a toll on rangers’ physical health, as they are often on their feet, walking long distances for many hours or days.
-Mental health and morale can also become an issue.
-Sometimes, rangers receive harsh treatment from their surrounding communities due to misconceptions about their work.
-Also, coming face-to-face with criminal activity done against animals and witnessing the horrors of poaching can take its toll.
+Patrols can negatively impact a ranger’s physical health, as they are often on their feet, walking long distances for many hours or days.
+Mental health and morale can become an issue too.
+Sometimes, rangers are treated harshly by local communities due to misconceptions about their work.
+Coming face-to-face with criminal activity and witnessing the horrors of poaching can also take its toll.

 How does IFAW support rangers?